alessandroragano/scoreq/README.md

 pred_distance = ref_scoreq.predict(test_path='./data/opus.wav', ref_path='./data/ref.wav')
 ```

-## Other
+## Correct usage

-We provide the best model for each domain-mode pair.
+### Reference Mode

-Use ```mode=ref``` for both non-matching reference or full-reference.
-This is affected by the clean speech used as input.
+Use `mode=ref` for both non-matching reference and full-reference scenarios, depending on the clean speech input:

-If you pass the clean counterpart, the metric will run in full-reference mode.
-If you pass any clean speech, the metric will run in non-matching reference mode.
+- The metric operates in **full-reference mode** when provided with the clean counterpart of the audio.
+- It operates in **non-matching reference mode** if any random clean speech is used as input.

-Full-reference mode is expected to be used only for natural speech, where the clean copy is available.
+Full-reference mode is expected for applications related to the natural speech domain where the clean counterpart is typically available e.g., speech codecs.

-SCOREQ learns a distance and it expects clean speech as non-matching reference.
-The model has not been evaluated for other non-matching references.
+SCOREQ learns a distance metric and expects clean speech as the non-matching reference.
+Note that the model has not been evaluated with other types of non-matching references.

+### Input Length

+SCOREQ accepts inputs of any length.
+However, it was trained and evaluated on segments up to 15 seconds.
+We recommend trimming your audio to 10–15 seconds to avoid running out of memory with longer recordings.
+This duration is sufficient for accurate audio quality predictions.

+### Sampling rate
+SCOREQ automatically resamples input files to 16 kHz, the selected sampling rate for training.
+The model was evaluated on four test sets in full-band mode (48 kHz), yielding promising results.
+While we encourage experimenting with SCOREQ at higher sampling rates, any conclusions drawn from using rates above 16 kHz should be validated through listening tests.

-## Paper - NeurIPS 2024, To Appear
+## Paper - NeurIPS 2024
 Check our paper [here](https://arxiv.org/pdf/2410.06675)
 ```
 @article{ragano2024scoreq,